Steak Pizzaiola

 How to Make Steak Pizzaiola

-All that remains is to season and sear the steaks, simmer them in a rich, delicious sauce, and eat!
+All that remains is to season and sear the steaks, simmer them in a rich, delicious tomato sauce, and eat!
 Follow these simple steps to create a hearty and flavorful dish your family will ask for again and again.

 1. Prep.
 Season the steak with salt and pepper and let it sit at room temperature for 10 minutes.